Game development data layout strategy: Switching from node-based to SoA made updates 3 times faster

 • Repeated virtual function calls

 The engine calls the update function of each node individually every frame.
-In addition to the cost of the calls themselves, the distant memory positions of each node induce cache misses
+Besides the cost of the calls themselves, cache misses are induced because each node may be located far apart in memory

-Engine internal processes like maintaining parent-child relationships and propagating coordinate transformations increase proportionally with the number of nodes
+Internal engine processes like maintaining parent-child relationships and propagating coordinate transformations increase proportionally to the number of nodes

 • Memory fragmentation

-Nodes are allocated individually on the heap, so contiguous memory layout is not guaranteed
+Since nodes are allocated individually on the heap, contiguous memory arrangement isn't guaranteed

-Nodes are suitable for a small number of different types of objects like players and bosses.
+Nodes are suitable for objects that are few in number and different in type, like players and bosses.
 For handling large numbers of similar objects like bullets or particles, batch management with SoA is more efficient.

 SoA + Batch Processing Design Pattern

-Let's look at specific design patterns for managing data with SoA.
+Let's look at specific design patterns when managing data with SoA.

 Data Structure

-Position, velocity, and color are held as independent arrays.
+Position, velocity, and color are maintained as independent arrays.

 positions: [pos₀, pos₁, pos₂, ...] # Vector2 array